prometheus-community/prom-label-proxy/README.md

 ```

 This is enforced for any case, whether a label matcher is specified in the original query or not.

+### Metadata endpoints

+Similar to query endpoint, for metadata endpoints `/api/v1/series`, `/api/v1/labels`, `/api/v1/label/<name>/values` the proxy injects the specified label all the provided `match[]` selectors.

+NOTE: At the moment of creation `/api/v1/labels`, `/api/v1/label/<name>/values` does not support `match[]` so they are disabled by default.
+Use `-enable-label-apis` flag to enable
+those (see https://github.com/prometheus/prometheus/issues/6178 for tracking development).

 ### Rules endpoint